 Each year over 2 million pets fly on commercial flights and this number is growing.
-Although some pet owners feel pet flight trnasport are safe in the cabin under their seat, others are wary of their pets flying cargo.
-So chose air pet transport for your furry friend is a big deal.
+Although some pet owners feel pet flight transport are safe in the cabin under their seat, others are wary of their pets flying cargo.
+So chose air Pet Transport Service for your furry friend is a big deal.

-If you do decide to take your dog on a plane with you, it’s important to know what the risks are for an air pet transport.
+If you do decide to take your dog on a plane with you, it’s important to know what the risks are for an air Pet Transport Service.
 Pets that fly cargo run the risk of being injured, lost, and even killed.
 Most deaths occur due to changes in temperature, ventilation issues, and improper handling.

 It’s understandable that some pet owners might have reservations about having their pets travel in the cargo compartment.
 However, millions of pets travel cargo without a scratch.
 It might seem like the odds might be against your pet, but there are things you can do to ensure their safety.
 If you take some precautions, you will reduce the chances of anything happening to your pet.

 Before you take your dog on a plane, you should visit your veterinarian.
 Having a clean bill of health from your veterinarian will give you confidence your pet is ready for an air transport.
 Make sure you let your vet know your plans to take your pet on a flight.

 You want to make sure you minimize the stress of the trip as much as possible.
 Make sure you only book direct flights.
 Pet flight transport with layovers will mean more travel time and more stress for your dog.
 Not too mention, with a layover you run the risk of your dog getting lost in transit.